-If you are holding an in-person event or gathering for IDPwD, please adhere to your state or territory government's restrictions and advice in regards to COVID-19.
+If you are holding an in-person event or gathering for IDPwD, please follow the advice of your state or territory government in regards to COVID-19.
 Visit the Department of Health website for more information or the Disability Gateway for disability information and support.